Bentonite Clay For Detox In Dogs

 Let your dog soak for 20 minutes or so if he will allow it.
 This is a great option for dogs who have many areas of irritated skin.

-Calcium bentonite clay is also effective at treating internal parasites.
+Bentonite clay is also effective at treating internal parasites.